Published By Tim Lucier on April 6th, 2021 in Edge Insider

 I love teaching the folding, and I love organizing closets and kitchens – but most of all, I love guiding my clients towards choosing themselves and learning to make decisions based on joy.
 Are you interested in engaging in some Spring Clearing this season?
 Here are my simple tips, inspired by the Konmari Method:

 - Tidy by category, rather than location: Rather than getting overwhelmed clearing out your full closet or garage, try to just focus on one category of item at a time.
 Go through your t-shirts one day, then your pants the next.
 Try tackling just your dvd collection or winter sports equipment.
 When we break things down into categories and subcategories, they become more digestible.
-If you’d like, grab a free checklist from my website which can guide you through some suggested categories.

 - Does it spark joy?
 It’s a great question to ask yourself.
 Commit to keeping these things well cared-for and organized.
 Release with gratitude everything else.
 (You can extrapolate . . . your toothbrush doesn’t spark joy, but the fact that it keeps your teeth clean does?
 That can mean it sparks joy.)